dbo99/csdvr----calsimII-data-vis-in-r/README.md

 ------------ | -------------
-showtstepsallscensunder(df, 800) | shows all time steps all scenarios are under ("find first month all under x") showtstepsallscensunder(df_diff, 800) | shows all time steps all scenario differences are under x showtstepsallscensover(df, 10) | shows all time steps all scenarios are over showtstepsallscensover(df_diff, 10) | shows all time steps all differnces are over x
+showtstepsallscensunder(df, 800) | shows all time steps all scenarios are under ("find first month all under x") showtstepsallscensunder(df_diff, 800) | shows all time steps all scenario differences are under x showtstepsallscensover(df, 10) | shows all time steps all scenarios are over x (eg, 10) showtstepsallscensover(df_diff, 10) | shows all time steps all differences are over x

 ### Period of Record mean, total ###
    function  | for